Getting Started with Riot.js

 </script>

 This bootstraps our application and passes in an optional object as the application data and options.
 The options and data are pure javascript data types.
-Here, we are passing in the list of tabs we created moments ago.
+Here, we are passing on the list of tabs we created moments ago.
 We are also passing in the index of the currently visible tab by default.

 Let’s create our main Riot.js component.
 Create a file within a components directory called components/tabs.tag.